uperl/File-LibMagic-FFI/README.md

 # DESCRIPTION

 This module is a simple Perl interface to `libmagic`.
-It provides the same full undeprecated interface as [File::LibMagic](https://metacpan.org/pod/File::LibMagic), but it uses [FFI::Raw](https://metacpan.org/pod/FFI::Raw) instead of `XS` for its implementation, and thus can be used without a compiler.
+It provides the same full undeprecated interface as [File::LibMagic](https://metacpan.org/pod/File::LibMagic), but it uses [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) instead of `XS` for its implementation, and thus can be installed without a compiler.

 # API